learn-co-curriculum/dsc-linalg-python-vs-numpy-lab/README.md

 # __SOLUTION__
 # Your comments:

-# Numpy is much faster than pure python
+# Numpy is much faster than pure Python

-# NumPy provides support for large multidimensional arrays and matrices
+# Numpy provides support for large multidimensional arrays and matrices
 # along with a collection of mathematical functions to operate on these elements.

 # Numpy relies on well-known packages implemented in other languages (like Fortran) to perform efficient computations,